godfreynolan/teachable/README.md

 You can download the tutorial's final sample project from this [Github Page](https://github.com/riis/teachable/tree/livestream). <!-- Make sure to update when committed -->

-## Application Activation and Aircraft Binding in China
-For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

-If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all camera live streams will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

-To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/ActivationAndBinding.html).

 ## Preparation
 Throughout this tutorial we will be using Android Studio Dolphin | 2021.3.1.
 You can download the latest version of Android Studio from [here](http://developer.android.com/sdk/index.html).